Understanding the differences between investment ISAs and cash ISAs is crucial when deciding where to place your hard-earned money.

 There are some ISAs which operate in between investment and cash ISAs.
 Wise Alpha’s Innovative Finance ISA, for example, offers more potential for growth than a cash ISA with fixed returns of up to 8%.
 The product invests in corporate bonds and is therefore billed as being more stable than a traditional investment ISA.
 A major downside of innovative finance ISAs is they aren’t covered by the Financial Services Compensation Scheme.

 Choosing between investment and cash ISAs doesn’t have to be an either-or decision.
-You can spread your £20,000 annual allowance across both ISAs, enabling you to have different “pots” for short- and long-term goals.
+You can spread your £20,000 annual ISA allowance across both cash and stocks and shares ISAs, enabling you to have different “pots” for short- and long-term goals.

 As with all investments, there is a risk, and also scams.
 So if an ISA investment looks too good to be true, read our guide to spotting an investment ISA scam.